 The dodo is a classic example of how human behaviour can cause irreparable damage to the earth's biological diversity.
 The flightless dodo was native to the Island of Mauritius in the Indian Ocean.
 It lived off fruit fallen from the island's trees and lived unthreatened until humans arrived in 1505.
 The docile bird became a source of food for sailors and lacked the ability to protect itself from animals introduced to the island by humans such as pigs, monkeys and rats.
 The population of dodos rapidly decreased and the last one was killed in 1681.

-Many animals remain threatened with extinction as a result of human activity.
+In 2002, many animals remain threatened with extinction as a result of human activity.
 The World Wildlife Fund works tirelessly to raise awareness of the predicament facing these animals and find ways to protect them.
-By focusing on a number of high profile, 'charismatic icons' such as the rhino, panda, whale and tiger, the WWF aims to communicate, 'critically important environmental issues'.
-The organization's ultimate goal is to, 'stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature'.
+By focusing on a number of high profile, 'charismatic icons' such as the rhino, panda, whale and tiger, the WWF aims to communicate 'critically important environmental issues'.
+The organization's ultimate goal is to 'stop the degradation of the planet's natural environment and to build a future in which humans live in harmony with nature'.

 The rhino horn is a highly prized item for practitioners of Asian medicine.
 This has led to the animal being relentlessly hunted in its natural habitat.
 Once widespread in Africa and Eurasia, most rhinos now live in protected natural parks and reserves.
 Their numbers have rapidly decreased in the last 50 years, over half the remaining rhinos disappeared in the 1970s, and the animals remain under constant threat from poachers.